 You will also not be undertaking any secondary, further or higher education, SDS funded training or participating on the Community Jobs Scotland programme.

 Please contact your local college centre for more information about eligibility, or call us on 01397 874000.

 What can I do on completion of my course?

-This course provides good progression routes for further study in art and design sectors, working towards being a professional artist as well as the development of a portfolio for application to higher FE level / HE level study including the part-time Contemporary Art Practice HNC.
+This course provides good progression routes for further study in art and design sectors, working towards being a professional artist as well as the development of a portfolio for application to higher FE and HE level study including the part-time Contemporary Art Practice HNC.

 Is there more information available online?